cawfree/supporting-material/README.md

 # supporting-material
-All of the notes, slides and documentation for any public speaking I've had the honour of being invited along to.
+All of the notes, slides and documentation for any public speaking I've had the luck of being invited along to.